cjcenizal/react-design-workshop/README.md

 define an array on our state object which will contain these To-dos.
 We'll refer to this array in the render method.

-In the constructor, define a state object after the `super` invocation:
+In the `ToDoApp` constructor, define a state object after the `super` invocation:

 ```javascript
 constructor() {